torchpipe/torchpipe/README.md

 ## Version Migration Notes
-The core functionality of TorchPipe (v0) has been extracted into a standalone [Hami](https://github.com/torchpipe/torchpipe/tree/v1?tab=readme-ov-file) library.
-Additionally, [TorchPipe (v1)](https://github.com/torchpipe/torchpipe/tree/v1/plugins/torchpipe) has been developed as a collection of deep learning computation backends built on top of this Hami library.
+The core functionality of TorchPipe (v0) has been extracted into a standalone [core](https://github.com/torchpipe/torchpipe/tree/v1?tab=readme-ov-file) library.
+Additionally, [TorchPipe (v1)](https://github.com/torchpipe/torchpipe/tree/v1/plugins/torchpipe) has been developed as a collection of deep learning computation backends built on top of this core library.
 This change is driven by three main reasons:
 - Consider the scheduling component as part of the user API.
 - The core library is better integrated into PyPI.
 - Better code quality.